 Dynamic models: Emulate the sound of popular dynamic cardioid microphones.
 Dynamic microphones sound brighter and more cutting than Condenser models.
 The mid-range is boosted, with softer lower-mid frequencies, making dynamic microphones a good choice for rock guitar tones, especially if you want guitars to cut through other tracks in a mix.
 Choose Dynamic 20, Dynamic 57, Dynamic 421, or Dynamic 609.

 Ribbon 121: Emulates the sound of a ribbon microphone.
 A ribbon microphone is a type of dynamic microphone that captures a sound often described as bright or brittle, yet still warm.
 It is useful for rock, crunch and clean tones.

 Move the pointer directly below the cabinet graphic on the right side of the Amp Designer window.

 A grid appears with a white dot indicating the microphone position.

 Drag the white dot in the cabinet graphic to set the microphone position.

 Show the microphone selection and position controls

-Window size: Click the disclosure triangle to switch between the full and compact Amp Designer windows.
+Window size: Click the disclosure arrow to switch between the full and compact Amp Designer windows.

 In the small window you can still access all Amp Designer settings, except microphone selection and position.

-To switch back to the full window, click the disclosure triangle next to the Output field.
+To switch back to the full window click the disclosure arrow next to the Output field.